Who is WyoTech?

 WyoTech, formerly known as Wyoming Technical Institute, is dedicated to high-quality, college-level, career-oriented education in the automotive, diesel, motorcycle, HVAC, watercraft, and collision/refinishing industries.
-Each WyoTech program is designed to provide our students with the skills they need to achieve their education goals.
+Each WyoTech course is designed to provide our students with the skills they need to achieve their education goals.

-Most WyoTech diploma programs can be completed in less than a year and a half.
-There are currently six WyoTech campuses across the country.
-This website is dedicated to providing you detailed information about WyoTech classes and programs.
+Most WyoTech diploma courses can be completed in less than a year and a half.
+There are currently five WyoTech campuses across the country.
+This website is dedicated to providing you detailed information about WyoTech classes and courses.

-Through the use of industry-based advisory committees, employed graduate contacts, and faculty/industry interactions, WyoTech continually upgrades and modifies programs to enhance each graduate's employability.
+Through the use of industry-based advisory committees, employed graduate contacts, and faculty/industry interactions, WyoTech continually upgrades and modifies courses to enhance each graduate's employability.

 WyoTech's primary objectives are to impart specific knowledge and skills, to graduate each and every student who begins training, and to place them in their chosen fields.
 In order to achieve these objectives, the curriculum, the faculty and staff, and the facilities and learning environment become equally important.

-WyoTech's curricula allow students to concentrate exclusively on learning technical skills in diploma programs or to expand their education with associate degree programs.
+WyoTech's curricula allow students to concentrate exclusively on learning technical skills in diploma courses or to expand their education with associate degree programs.

 WyoTech prepares students for the post-graduation working world by teaching on a workday, not a school day schedule.
 Most students attend classes approximately eight hours a day, five days a week.